d6stringer/McM_to_MD/READ_ME.txt

 Created by: Daniel Woodson
 In May, 2020

-Purpose: Making purchase requests for McMaster was getting tedious with the copipasta and formatting for markup
+Purpose: Making purchase requests for McMaster was getting tedious with the copipasta and formatting for markdown
     so that it was easy to use seemed like a logical next step.

 Workflow: